iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Error selecting values using paths(node_filter) #2288 {Open}](https://github.com/stedolan/jq/issues/2288)
 - [paths(scalars) bug? #1163 {Open}](https://github.com/stedolan/jq/issues/1163	)
 - [Select path that is not an object #2303 {Closed}](https://github.com/stedolan/jq/issues/2303)
+- [How can I replace a null value in a json document by a specific value with jq?](https://stackoverflow.com/questions/33128365/how-can-i-replace-a-null-value-in-a-json-document-by-a-specific-value-with-jq). `walk(if type == "array" then sort else . end)`
+- [jq, replace null values on any level, not touching non-null or not existing](https://stackoverflow.com/questions/51272561/jq-replace-null-values-on-any-level-not-touching-non-null-or-not-existing).
+The answer is walk!